oslabs-beta/TrunQ/README.md

 fetchThis(myGraphQLQuery)
 ```

-Require in trunQ to your application with `import trunq from 'trunq'`
+Require in TrunQ to your application with `import trunq from 'trunq'`

 On the line you are sending your request, replace the entire fetch with:

 `const results = await trunq.trunQify(graphQLQuery, ['allIDs'], '/graphQL', 'client')`

 Breakdown of the parameters developers have to supply:
-- argument[0] (string) is your graphQL query, completely unchanged from before.
+- argument(0) (string) is your GraphQL query, completely unchanged from before.
-- argument[1] (array) is all your unique variable keys (eg in `artist (id: 'van-gogh')` the array would be `['id']`.
+- argument(1) (array) is all your unique variable keys (eg in `artist (id: 'van-gogh')` the array would be `['id']`.
-- argument[2] (string) your graphQL server endpoint or 3rd party API URI, exactly as it would be in your fetch.
+- argument(2) (string) your GraphQL server endpoint or 3rd party API URI, exactly as it would be in your fetch.
-- argument[3] (string) caching location.
+- argument(3) (string) caching location.
 Valid options are: 'client', 'server', or 'both'.

 The function calling trunQify must be converted to an async function that awaits the resolution of promises between the cache and the fetch.